-Impact of climate change on the food industry
+Impact of Climate Change on the Food Industry

 The agricultural food industry is a large contributor to climate change.
 And so, climate change’s consequences are felt all over the world, and especially on the plate.
 Changes in the climate, such as extreme weather conditions, are directly influencing the supply-demand chain, with a significant impact on food production.
 Some areas foresee increases in temperatures, others lack of rain, and these fluctuations will alter the production of agricultural crops.
 The food industry will see the changes depending how rapid the climate changes will make themselves known.
 If change will be gradual, then the socio-political and economic climate will have time to adapt.
 But in some areas, even a slight change in temperature could have devastating effects on agriculture, forestry and biodiversity.